On this page

 - in some cases, provide evidence and change information about their extent of compliance with individual applicable ADRs.

-When you apply to vary your opted-in approval for the first time you will also be required to provide additional information to complete your vehicle type approval in ROVER including providing road vehicle descriptors (RVDs) for all vehicles covered by the approval.
+When you apply to vary your opted-in approval for the first time you will also be required to provide additional information to complete your vehicle type approval in ROVER, including compliance information for ADR 61/03 and road vehicle descriptors (RVDs) for all vehicles covered by the approval.

 For some approval holders, their first application to vary an opted-in vehicle type approval will also be their first experience with making declarations and providing supporting information and documents according to the Road Vehicle Standards (RVS) legislation.